Purmerend: Early history

-Purmerend was created out of the small fishing village Purmer, which was situated on the land between the Purmermeer (Purmer Lake), the Beemstermeer (Beemster Lake) and the Wormermeer (Wormer Lake) on the south bank of the river De Weere, which used to connect the former Purmermeer and Beemstermeer.
+Purmerend was created out of the small fishing village Purmer, which was situated on the land between the Purmermeer (Purmer Lake), the Beemstermeer (Beemster Lake) and the Wormermeer (Wormer Lake) on the south bank of the river Weere, which used to connect the former Purmermeer and Beemstermeer.

 Purmerend was founded by a rich banker and landowner from Amsterdam, Willem Eggert.
 Count William VI of Holland (Willem VI van Holland) gave him permission to build a fortified castle, Slot Purmerstein, in 1410.
 The castle was completed in 1413.
 This led to the foundation of the town of Purmerend.
 The castle was demolished in 1741, after it had fallen into decline.

 In 1434 Purmerend was given city rights and in 1484 “marktrechten”, (the right to organise two “jaarmarkten” annual markets and a “weekmarkt” weekly market) by Count Jan van Egmond.
 This meant merchants from outside of Purmerend could sell in the market.
 Before 1484 only food for its own population could be sold.